baronmiguelez-19/CS595-IDS/KDD 99/README.md

 - **KDD_TestSet.mat:** matlab table that contains a test database created from the data not used from the 10% database.
 Obtained using "~/src/createKDDTrainTestDatasets.m"

 - **KDDTrain_ExtraColumns.mat:** matlab table that contains the data from the "KDD_TrainSet.mat" labeled and prepared to be trained with two extra columns for binary and multiclass classifiers.
-			    	 Obtained using "~/src/datasetStatistics.m"
+			    	 Obtained using '~/src/datasetStatistics.m'

 - **KDDTest_ExtraColumns.mat:** matlab table that contains the data from the "KDD_TestSet.mat" labeled and prepared to be used for prediction with two extra columns for binary and multiclass classifiers.
-Obtained using "~/src/datasetStatistics.m".
-Used as testData in "~/src/evaluatePredictorsKDD.m".
+Obtained using '~/src/datasetStatistics.m'.
+Used as testData in '~/src/evaluatePredictorsKDD.m'.

-##Train and Predict
+## Train and Predict

-###Data
+## Data
 - **dataAndModels_KDD.mat :** .